UPDATE: We killed the bill in the Arizona Legislature! Congratulations folks, YOU did it!

 Violations of state OHV laws are class 2 or 3 misdemeanors and carry a maximum penalty of up to 4 months in jail and $750 in fines plus surcharges and probation.
 Likewise, a judge can order a defendant to complete 8-24 hours of community service or complete an OHV training course.

-Section 7 of SB1377 will be repealed after May 31, 2025, and requires the Department of Transportation to submit a report by December 1, 2024, containing the result of implementing the educational requirements and about the costs associated with the implementation.
+Section 7 of SB1377 will be repealed after May 31, 2025, and requires the Department of Transportation to submit a report by December 1, 2024, containing the results of implementing the educational requirements and the costs associated with the implementation.

 The Department of Transportation will also make recommendations for legislative and administrative action to the governor, the president of the Senate, speaker of the house, and provide a copy to the secretary of state.

 Several people from Sedona provided testimony in favor of the legislation.
-One rancher emphasized the problems derive from rental UTVs before showing a video of several UTV roll-over accidents.
-The same video was shared on social media by Arizona Game and Fish without context telling UTV users, “don’t be a jerk!”
-Another woman started crying while explaining that UTVs are tearing up the roads, and killing the trees by blocking photosynthesis.
+One rancher emphasized the problems derived from rental UTVs before showing a video of several UTV rollover accidents.
+The same video was shared on social media by Arizona Game and Fish without context, telling UTV users, “don’t be a jerk!”
+Another woman started crying while explaining that UTVs are tearing up the roads and killing the trees by blocking photosynthesis.

 This bill is being supported by the City of Sedona and anti-access groups pushing to restrict access to forest roads around Sedona and dispersed campsites around the Verde Valley.
 It is a direct result of the bad actions of novice public land users who don’t face the consequences of violating the law.
 Because a handful of users are causing disturbances, all public land users in Arizona will pay the consequences.
 The negative actions give anti-access groups the ammunition they need to campaign against the 4×4 community as a whole.